Skip to main content

 DeSantis said the state suspended tolls on highways in the Tampa Bay area, Central Florida and on Alligator Alley to help ease evacuations.
 Also, the state is taking steps such as preparing road shoulders to provide additional space for motorists to drive.

-In information released at 11 a.m., the National Hurricane Center said Milton was expected to turn into a Category 5 hurricane.
+In information released at 5 p.m., the National Hurricane Center said Milton was a powerful Category 5 hurricane.
 The hurricane center said the storm is forecast to weaken before landfall but that it is “still likely to be a large and powerful hurricane at landfall in Florida, with life-threatening hazards at the coastline and well inland.”

 As of noon, the storm had maximum sustained winds of 160 mph and was about 720 miles southwest of Tampa, according to the hurricane center.